-1. Delivering a culturally diverse curriculum that affirms our scholars with engaging literature and exposure to the broader community.
+- Delivering a culturally diverse and responsive curriculum that affirms our scholars with engaging literature and exposure to the broader community.

-2. Serving families and children who lack access to high quality summer learning and enrichment opportunities and infusing every day with joy and Freedom School magic.
+- Serving families and children who lack access to high quality summer learning and enrichment opportunities and infusing every day with joy and Freedom School magic.

-3. Addressing the whole child by supporting their academic, social and emotional needs.
+- Addressing the whole child by supporting their academic, social, emotional and basic needs.

 - Offering a workforce development opportunity for college students that positions them to increase social capital and instills skills and competencies that will make them competitive in the professional marketplace.

 - Collaborating with diverse community stakeholders who contribute to and benefit from the partnerships.

 - Advocating relentlessly for our scholars by focusing on educational equity and on the root causes of academic achievement gaps.

 Our Vision: A community fiercely committed to embracing, elevating, and educating all children as our own.